Motorized Radio Telescope Project

 3D Printed Components

-The control box enclosure, motor mounts, gears, and most of the structural components were custom-designed and 3D printed.
-This kept costs low and allowed everything to fit perfectly with the electronics.
+The control box enclosure, motor mounts, gears, and many of the structural parts were custom designed and 3D printed.
+This helped keep costs down and also made it much easier to fit the mechanical and electronic components together cleanly.

-Parts were printed in PETG for strength and accuracy.
-Design files can be shared on request.
+Most of the printed parts were made in PETG for added strength and durability.
+Design files are available on request.

 Software